Gabriel Jacobs: Descendants

+Many descendants of Gabriel Jacobs moved to Northeastern North Carolina after the death of his son Daniel Jacobs, a free man of color.
+Daniel's sister Jenny remained enslaved by the Custis family, and later had children.
+A descendant of Jacobs funded the Gabriel Jacobs EPOCH Initiative internship at Old Dominion University, for research into descendants of slaves of the Custis family.

+Family tree

+Generation 1

-Daniel Jacob, son of Gabriel, (c.
+Daniel Jacobs, son of Gabriel, (c.
 1670–1733), was freed between 1702 and 1704.
 It appears that he had been transferred to Thomas Harmonson Sr, whose will stipulated Daniel's freedom upon the death of his wife.
 A condition to his freedom was paying 200 pounds of tobacco annually to someone Harmonson's wife Elizabeth would assign payment to or Harmonson's son-in-law William Waterson.

 Daniel was called "Daniell Jacob Negro" in July 1709 when he agreed to pay Jean Grimes's fine for bastard bearing.
 He was a Northampton County taxable in his household from 1720 to 1723 and was a "negro" taxable head of a household from 1724 to 1731 with his wife Elizabeth and children.

 Daniel's children are considered to be Isaac, Abigail, Frances and Elizabeth.
+He died in 1733.